thinkski/hashpipe/README.md

 Performance
 -----------
-The core has been synthesized and simulated in ISE on a Xilinx Cyclone III 120K FPGA.
+The core has been synthesized and simulated in ISE on an Altera Cyclone III 120K FPGA.
 Two instances fit on this device, with an Fmax of approximately 70 MHz, thus producing together 140 MHash/sec.